ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 In this case, one organization is using IBM's PureData System for Analytics (Netezza) and the other Db2 on Linux for their data warehouses.
 The data from these systems will be pushed into dashDB in the cloud so that it can be combined and analyzed as a single entity.

-**We will provide two mechanisms for moving the data from on-premises to the cloud, Bluemix Data Connect and Lift CLI, so that you can choose the method based on who you demoing to.** Data Connect is a cleaner, easier solution for one time moves, and best used when demoing to Business Users (LOB managers and executives).
+**We will provide two mechanisms for moving the data from on-premises to the cloud, Bluemix Data Connect and Lift CLI, so that you can choose the method based on who you are demoing to.** Data Connect is a cleaner, easier solution for one time moves, and best used when demoing to Business Users (LOB managers and executives).
 Lift CLI is how we would productionalize the initial and delta data load process, and best used when demoing to IT.

 ### Loading data using IBM Data Connect